DavideSchirru17/projects/README.md

  **Future Enhancements**

+- Displays a thank-you message to the user after successfully copying a quote to the clipboard.
 - Integrate an external API to fetch real-time quotes.
 - Add more customization options, such as themes and font styles.
 - Implement user-generated quotes with local storage.